 It is absolutely essential to use fertilizer when growing hostas under pine trees as the hosta will be competing directly with the much bigger pine tree for nutrients.

-Adding mulch will help to improve the fertility of the soil but it will not necessarily contain all the nutrients the hosta needs in the correct concentration for it to grow to its full potential in terms of size, shape and glossy leaves particular when the pine roots are trying to draw up the same nutrients.
+Adding mulch will help to improve the fertility of the soil but it will not necessarily contain all the nutrients the hosta needs in the correct concentration for it to grow to its full potential in terms of size, shape, and glossy leaves particularly when the pine roots are trying to draw up the same nutrients.

 So to get the best out of the hosta in terms of size, shape and the glossy sheen to the luxuriant leaves a fertilizer is necessary, particularly with the larger cultivars.

-A reputable brand of fertilizer (such as miracle grow) will provide the right balance.
+A reputable brand of fertilizer (such as Miracle-Gro) will provide the right balance.
 Apply once every two weeks starting in early spring when the weather has warmed and there is no chance of frost.
 Carry on applying fortnightly until the middle of August.

 Removing Pine Roots when Planting Hostas